saltstack/salt/doc/topics/releases/oxygen.rst

 - ``attempts`` will set how many "ping" broadcast requests should be sent to the network, waiting for any Master response.
 Each attempt takes a couple of seconds, so raising it to the higher value will result to a slower startup of the Minion.
-Generally, on a properly configured networks, the autodiscovery supposed to be all set right after the first attempt.
+Generally, on a properly configured network, the autodiscovery is supposed to be all set right after the first attempt.
 Default is set to 3 attempts.
 - ``match`` can have values ``all`` or ``any``.
 Match is always coming together with ``mapping``, and essentially means "match any/all of mapping values to the target".
 Default is set to ``any``.